adsabs/flask-discoverer/README.md

 # Flask discoverer

 Flask extension that supports the introspection of resources and resource attributes such as ratelimits or permissions.
-After initializing, these attributes will be published as JSON via a a `/resources` endpoint.
+After initializing, these attributes will be published as JSON via a `/resources` endpoint.

 ## Initialization
     from flask import Flask